Mhsalameh/Movies-Library/README.md

 ![](./assets/WRRC.jpg)

 ## Overview
-In This week we will create the backend of our new web application, for now we just learned how to get the data from a json file and call it using an end point "/".
+In This week we will create the backend of our new web application, for now we just learned how to get the data from a json file and call it using an end point "/", we also learned how to use and open API.

 ## Getting Started
 1. creat a new repository and clone it to your machine